Riemann-Roch Theory for Graph Orientations: Luo's theorem on rank-determining sets

-{\bf Open:} We prove that the complement of $\U$ is closed.
-Suppose we have a sequence $S$ of points in $\U^c$ converging to some point $p$.
+We prove that $\mathcal{U}$ is open by verifying that the complement of $\mathcal{U}$ is closed.
+Suppose we have a sequence $S$ of points in $\mathcal{U}^{c}$ converging to some point $p$.
 There exists some convergent subsequence $S'$ of $S$ which is contained in an edge $e$ incident to $p$.
-If we go far enough along in $S'$ we may assume that all of the points in the sequence are contained in a consistently oriented segment of $e$ and that all of the points on this segment have degree 2 in $\Gamma$.
-If this segment is oriented towards $p$, it is clear that $p$ is also twice reachable from $q$ and thus contained in $\U^c$.
-On the other hand, if the edge is oriented away from $p$, the points in our sequence must be twice reachable from $q$ through $p$, so $p$ is in $\U^c$.
+If we go far enough along in $S'$ we may assume that all of the points in the sequence are contained in a consistently oriented segment of $e$.
+If this segment is oriented towards $p$, it is clear that $p$ is also twice reachable from $q$ and thus contained in $\mathcal{U}^{c}$.
+On the other hand, if the edge is oriented away from $p$, the points in our sequence must be twice reachable from $q$ through $p$, so $p$ is in $\mathcal{U}^{c}$.